-If your family meet the criteria for Free School Meals or you receive working tax credit with an income of no more that £16,190 or you are in receipt of universal credit and have a gross annual household earning of no more than £15,400...
+If you live in England and your family meet the criteria for Free School Meals or you receive working tax credit with an income of no more that £16,190 or you are in receipt of universal credit and have a gross annual household earning of no more than £15,400...

 To check if you are entitled you can register with Gloucestershire County Council via the Citizen portal within the contact section of this page.
 Enter your details and if you are entitled you will be given a reference number and email.
 You will need your National Insurance Number to check eligibility.

 Criteria to access the funding is stated below:

 - income-related Employment and Support Allowance (ESA)

 - Universal Credit, and your household income is £15,400 a year or less after tax, not including benefit payments

 - tax credits, and your household income is £16,190 a year or less before tax

 - the guaranteed element of Pension Credit

 - the Working Tax Credit 4-week run on (the payment you get when you stop qualifying for Working Tax Credit)

 2-year-olds can also get free childcare if they: